collingreen/djeroku/deployment_example.md

 ### Commit it?
 Look at all that amazing work we did.
 Better commit it.
-The `fab setup_heroku` command earlier created a git repository for us, so all we need to do is add and commit.
+The `python djeroku.py setup_heroku` command earlier created a git repository for us, so all we need to do is add and commit.

 ~~~
 git add .
-git commit -m"Initial Djeroku Template Commit"
+git commit -m"initial djeroku template commit"
 ~~~